savonet/book/quickstart.md

 Liquidsoap automatically detects that a source is fallible and issues an error if this is not handled, by a `fallback` for instance, in order to make sure that we will not unexpectedly have nothing to stream at some point.
-We did not see this up to now because `output` is an advanced operator which automatically uses silence as fallback, because it is primarily intended for quick and dirty checking of the stream.
+We did not see this up to now because `output` is an operator primarily intended for quick and dirty checking of the stream, and it therefore passes `fallible=true`{.liquidsoap} for us.
+A fallible output stops while the source is unavailable and starts again when the source is ready. `output` adds no sound of its own.
+The operator which plays silence is `mksafe`{.liquidsoap}, presented below.
 However, if we use the primitive functions for outputting audio, we will be able to observe this behavior.
 For instance, if we try to use the operator `output.pulseaudio`, which plays a source on a soundcard using the pulseaudio library,